scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/pricing.rst

 ..........
 .. rubric::

+.. [#r1] `Amazon DynamoDB pricing <https://aws.amazon.com/dynamodb/pricing/>`_: For general information on DynamoDB pricing.
-.. [#r1] `AWS DynamoDB On Demand Pricing <https://aws.amazon.com/dynamodb/pricing/on-demand/>`_: For more information on the On Demand pricing model, see the AWS documentation.
+.. [#r2] `AWS DynamoDB On Demand Pricing <https://aws.amazon.com/dynamodb/pricing/on-demand/>`_: For more information on the On Demand pricing model, see the AWS documentation.
-.. [#r2] `AWS DynamoDB Provisioned Pricing <https://aws.amazon.com/dynamodb/pricing/provisioned/>`_.
+.. [#r3] `AWS DynamoDB Provisioned Pricing <https://aws.amazon.com/dynamodb/pricing/provisioned/>`_.
 For more information on the Provisioned pricing model, see the AWS documentation.
 This includes the Reserved Capacity option.